-Loïc Le Ribault’s Holistic Legacy
+Loïc Le Ribault’s Holistic Legacy.

 Silicium Laboratories LLC’s Orgono Living Silica molecule was invented by the late Dr. Loïc Le Ribault.
 Throughout the nineteen eighties, Loïc Le Ribault was the most important and renowned forensic scientist in France.
 He collaborated with the FBI and was greatly admired by his American colleagues.
 This collaboration and admiration were expressed by the Pulitzer winner, John McPhee, in his book Irons in the Fire, 1998.
 As a precocious young academic with a love for silica, Le Ribault had ground-breaking papers published by the French Academy of Science.
 At twenty-four, in 1971, he discovered a new function for the electron scanning microscope (ESM), called exoscopy, which enabled him to discern the history of grains of sand.

 The following year, in 1972, while working with sand on the ESM, Le Ribault made an interesting discovery: a layer of water-soluble amorphous silica which contained micro-organisms covered the surface of some sand grains.
-He found that these micro organisms and the secretions which they left on the sand contained organic silica.
+He found that these micro-organisms and the secretions which they left on the sand contained organic silica.
 Organic silica differs from mineral silica which makes up most of the earth’s crust, in that it contains carbon and can be readily assimilated by animals.

 By 1975, Le Ribault had created a process by which it was possible to recover these deposits from the surface of the sand.
-All this work was accepted by the scientific establishment and his papers published by the French Academy of Science.
+All this work was accepted by the scientific establishment and his papers were published by the French Academy of Science.

 There has been constant research into organic silica over the previous fifty years and some of this research had raised questions about its therapeutic use.
 In his early work, as a geologist, Le Ribault had not been following the research into silica and health.
 However, in the early eighties, while working on the organic silica deposits he had found, he immersed his hands in an organic silica solution and found that his psoriasis got better.
-From then on, Le Ribault’s work became focused in the therapeutic properties of silica.
+From then on, Le Ribault’s work became focused on the therapeutic properties of silica.

 Le Ribault repeatedly tested and refined his organic silica molecule until he had the safest and highest bioavailable form on the market.
 This molecule, now known as Orgono Living Silica, is the best-known product in Europe and the most efficient way to take silica.
 It has a 70% assimilation rate compared to the 5-20% rate found with other silica molecules on the market.